code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/jms/apache-activemq-console.png" alt="apache activemq console">
 </figure>

-Click on the <file>Manage ActiveMQ broker</file> link and enter following default credentials: User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".
+Click on the <var>Manage ActiveMQ broker</var> link and enter following default credentials: User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".
 A home page will be displayed that shows some basic statistics on the ActiveMQ broker.
 In addition it contains a number of menus that allow you to explore the different configuration items (queues, topics, connections, ...) of the broker.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/apache-activemq-console-welcome.png" alt="apache activemq console welcome">
 </figure>

 Let's finish this tutorial by stopping the running ActiveMQ instance.
 Switch back to the console in which ActiveMQ was started and press "<kbd>CTRL+C</kbd>" (note that if ActiveMQ was started as a background process, the stop command needs to be run instead).
-If needed type "<kbd>Y</kbd>" when prompted to '<var>Terminate batch job</var>' followed by "<kbd>ENTER</kbd>".
+If needed type "<kbd>Y</kbd>" when prompted to <var>'Terminate batch job'</var> followed by "<kbd>ENTER</kbd>".
 The console will return to the prompt as shown below and ActiveMQ is stopped.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/apache-activemq-stop.png" alt="apache activemq stop">